 You said you were travelling for a ‘lost orgasm’.
 I think this is a concept that a lot of women are going through.
 In fact, a lot of women can’t orgasm from penetrative sex, which makes them feel like they aren’t normal.
 What are your thoughts on this?
 Can you reassure our readers?

-To what extent do you think confidence has an effect on our sexuality?
+To what extent do you think confidence affects our sexuality?

-Many thanks Stephanie for chatting with us and allowing us to be a part of your Sex Drive journey x
+Many thanks, Stephanie, for chatting with us and allowing us to be a part of your Sex Drive journey.